szefer-piotr/garden_food_webs/manuscript/manuscript_garden.md

 Here we present a study trying to show how food web topology is determined by biotic components of early successional communitites in tropical rain forest.
 x.
 Is the a predictive response of the food web to experimental manipulation of the food chain components?
 What does change with manipulations of herbivores, predators and pathogenic fungi?
+- ANCOVA for vulnerability, generality (specialisation doesnt make sese here because we don't have many species of plants. (vulnerability can tell us if there is reduced variabilty in herbivores feeding on plants.
+Generality can tell us if under some treatments insects tend to narrow their habitat choice)

 x.
 Are there top-down effects/bottom-up effects on plants and herbivore diversity abundance etc. Not trying to mechanistically explain but rather show presence or absence of these.
 Can I group insects into modules?
 Then I can characterise them also by diversity within module and size distributions.
+- I think that the plot is ok.

 x.
 We test whether these effects can be approximated looking at the changes in specialization of herbivores within plant herbivore food web. relative to the control.
 IS there any evidence for the habitat shift for most abundant herbivores.
 How would omnivory affect prediction from schmitz?
+- network figures showing some shift. how this shif can be evaluated?

 Explore changes in plant herbivore food web structure subjected to manipulations of top trophic level and introduction of dominant herbivore. in our previous work we shown that predator removal did not have an effect of total productivity of experimental communities however it caused